 Varicose veins are part of a disease process called Chronic Venous Insufficiency (CVI).
-Varicose veins are dysfunctional leg veins which bulge out or cause symptoms due to impaired blood flow.
-Blood pools in the legs instead of returning to the heart.
+Blood pools in the leg veins instead of returning to the heart, causing bulging veins.
 The myth is that these bulging veins are only a cosmetic issue.
-The truth is they also cause serious symptoms such as aching, throbbing, heaviness and fatigue at the end of the day, ankle swelling, restless legs at night, cramping and charley horses, itchiness and prickly feeling, and even skin discoloration and/or ulceration (skin breakdown).
+The truth is they also cause serious symptoms such as aching, throbbing, heaviness, fatigue, ankle swelling, restless legs at night, cramping and charlie horses, itchiness and prickly feeling, skin discoloration, and/or ulceration (skin breakdown).

 How common are varicose veins?

-CVI affects many people of all backgrounds.
+Chronic venous insufficiency affects many people of all backgrounds.
 Estimates indicate that up to 40% of the U.S. population has some type of venous insufficiency.
-Up to 25% of the women and 15% of the men with the condition will end up with bulging veins.
 However, many people have symptoms without having visible varicose veins.

 What are the risk factors for varicose veins?